 To trace each individual usually takes several days to do so to do a full package can take many weeks of work researching through all the records to give a full account of your ancestors.
 Then the genealogy report needs to be written and all the evidence put into a tree.
 If a package including certificates is chosen then I have to wait for them to be delivered before I can move backwards/forwards to make sure I have the correct person and this can sometimes take several weeks.

 I hope all this gives you some indication of what it takes to carry out genealogy research and helps demonstrate why it can take so long to do and the prices genealogists charge.
+If I charged per the hour for the packages it would be considerably more probably double due to the time it takes to research and make sure you don't miss anything.
 It’s a balance of doing the best work I can for the lowest price and guaranteeing the best level of service to all clients.